 Introduction

 In today’s society, respect often comes before the person.
-It is linked to a professional title rather than character.
-Job positions now speak louder than honesty, effort, or values.
-Who a person is matters less than the role they hold.
+It is not related to a person’s character.
+Rather, it is associated with one’s profession or job position, which speaks louder than honesty, effort, or character.

 This change affects how people are valued socially and professionally.
 Respect, which ideally comes from good actions and integrity, is now borrowed from authority and rank.